MadeleenRoestorff/mygas/README.md

 ## Acknowledgements

-- ChatGPT for helping me write this readme.
+- [OpenAI](https://openai.com/) for providing the ChatGPT model used to generate this README.
 - [Mintlify](https://marketplace.visualstudio.com/items?itemname=mintlify.document) for helping me write code comments.